Azure-Samples/js-e2e-browser-file-upload-storage-blob/README.md

 - azure-app-service-static
 ---

+**This sample has been archived.
+There is a current version available in [https://github.com/Azure-Samples/azure-typescript-e2e-apps](https://github.com/Azure-Samples/azure-typescript-e2e-apps).**

 # JavaScript end-to-end client file upload to Azure Storage Blobs

 This sample project is a TypeScript React (create-react-app) framework client app with an HTML form to select a file for upload to Azure Storage Blobs.